RFID-Based Access Control System

 }

-Button_Init takes the ISR as an argument to initialize it while xTaskCreate initializes pollingTask.
+Button_Init takes the ISR as an argument to initialize it while xTaskCreate initializes pollingTask and buttonTask.

 (Because of the simplicity of this project, I'm pretty sure the RTOS functionality is technically not necessary.
 I decided to keep using it because I wanted to get some exposure though.)